What Is Blockchain and How Does It Work?

 Beginner

-• Blockchain is a decentralized digital ledger that securely records transaction data across many specialized computers on the network.
+• Blockchain is a digital ledger that securely records transaction data across a distributed network of computers.

 • Blockchain ensures data integrity through its immutable nature via cryptography and consensus mechanisms, meaning once information is recorded, it cannot be altered retroactively.

-• Blockchain forms the backbone of cryptocurrencies like Bitcoin and Ethereum, and is instrumental in fostering transparency, security, and trust in various sectors beyond finance.
+• Blockchain forms the backbone of cryptocurrency networks like Bitcoin and Ethereum, and is instrumental in fostering transparency, security, and trust in various sectors beyond finance.

 What Is Blockchain?

-A blockchain is a special kind of database, also called a decentralized digital ledger, that's maintained by numerous computers distributed around the world.
+A blockchain is a special kind of database.
+It’s a decentralized digital ledger that’s maintained by a distributed network of computers.
 Blockchain data is organized into blocks, which are chronologically arranged and secured by cryptography.

 The earliest model of a blockchain was created in the early 1990s when computer scientist Stuart Haber and physicist W. Scott Stornetta employed cryptographic techniques in a chain of blocks as a way to secure digital documents from data tampering.

-Haber and Stornetta inspired the work of many other computer scientists and cryptography enthusiasts, eventually leading to the creation of the first cryptocurrency powered by blockchain technology, Bitcoin.
-Since then, adoption of blockchain technology has gradually widened, and cryptocurrencies are used by an increasing number of people globally.
+Haber and Stornetta inspired the work of many other computer scientists and cryptography enthusiasts, eventually leading to the creation of Bitcoin as the first cryptocurrency powered by blockchain technology.
+Since then, blockchain adoption has grown significantly, and cryptocurrencies are now a global phenomenon.

 While blockchain technology is often used to record cryptocurrency transactions, it’s suitable for recording many other types of digital data and can be applied to a wide range of use cases.